3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 Aside from one or more containers, pods can also include shared storage in the form of volumes.
 All the components of a pod will also share a single IP address and port space.
 We are going to start with a basic example that includes only a single container.

+To deploy a pod to our Kubernetes cluster, we need to provide some information about the content of the pod, for example:

 ```yaml
 apiVersion: v1
 kind: Pod